ChrisYin/chrisyin.github.io/source/_posts/log/research.md

 Today, I keep reading the book "Linkers and Loaders".

 I'm thinking that the linker script problem I've met before: the overlaping of stack and data.

+# 2021-02-19 Friday

+I come back to Shanghai aimming to OOPSLA.

+New updates will be posted in my github repo at SJTU-PLV.